cowniflow/TLM/README.md

 - run_{}.gif: A gif for each ensemble run, created from .png files from circles.
 - run_{}.mp4: A video file for each ensemble run, created from .png files from circles

+## Test Case Data

+In order to test the code, the included synthetic datasets can be used.
+They include a forcing dataset with random annual temperatures as well as a lake area dataset with random lake areas.
+The parameter functions that can be obtained from those datasets have already been calculated with parameterization.py and are contained in clim_param_func.py.

 ##  Zenodo

 The code is published via Zenodo under doi:

 ## Paper

 The accompanying scientific paper is in preparation.